Visit Us at Booth 410 at the AMA Higher Ed Symposium in Las Vegas on Nov 10-13 | SCHEDULE A DEMO

 So understand that you need to know your technologies – that while we have an accelerator, you’re still going to have to implement it, there’s still going to be an implementation timeframe on that.
 And use cases and customizations are only going to complicate that, and I think that’s okay.
 Because if that’s what you’re signing up for, if you’re like, “Hey, we want the promise of SearchStax Site Search because of what the backend part of it provides, which is the relevance, the boosting, the promotions, all the features in SearchStax Site Search that we actually love – because those are the pieces that nobody really does” – you can be okay with custom data, you can be okay with some implementation.

-So I think that’s the expectation that just needs to be said – “No, you’re going to have to have somebody that knows your frontend, knows the content management systems, and has patience,” at the end of the day.
+So I think that’s the expectation that just needs to be said – “No, you’re going to have somebody that knows your frontend, knows the content management systems, and has patience,” at the end of the day.
 I mean, that’s with any development effort.
 A good example of where we had a customer – I would say, not boil the ocean, exactly.
 But this is a good example where it was like “Take some baby steps, get to know the product a little.”
 We did about a month or two of proof-of-concept with them where they’re going to have to federate.
 They have about 50 websites, and they want to be able to show all of the content in a site search experience from all of these different bespoke websites into a single search experience.
 And we looked at it from an aspect of “Alright, well, why don’t we just take two of those sites?
 Let’s just take two of those sites, and see how quickly you’re able to implement those two and get a search result experience that you desire.
 And that really helped them focus in on the API, focus in on how to actually build the results and kept the project away from distractions such as from, “What are these other 49 different websites that we’re going to have to integrate with?”

 That has opened it up, because now that we did two sites, they’re like, “Oh, now we see how we can do the other 50.”
 And that fear of the size of the Goliath, basically, is gone.
 And they now understand that this is really simple to do, we just have to replicate it, so now I think they’re on a pathway to big success.